Nevada wants plutonium removed as court fight proceeds

 “While the federal district court feels it can rely on the assurances of the U.S. Department of Energy, experience tells us otherwise,” Nevada Attorney General Aaron Ford said in a statement.

-The state filed a lawsuit in U.S. District Court in Reno in November after the DOE completed an analysis in August concluding it had the authority to ship one metric ton (2,204 pounds) of plutonium from South Carolina to Nevada.
+The state filed a lawsuit in U.S. District Court in Reno in November after the Department of Energy completed an analysis in August concluding it had the authority to ship one metric ton (2,204 pounds) of plutonium from South Carolina to Nevada.

-The DOE said no additional environmental review was needed because it was complying with a 2017 court order to remove the material from South Carolina’s Savannah River site by Jan.
+The Department of Energy said no additional environmental review was needed because it was complying with a 2017 court order to remove the material from South Carolina’s Savannah River site by Jan.
 1, 2020.
 It also argued it couldn’t disclose any of the top-secret details of the shipment to protect national security.

-On the same day the judge denied Nevada’s request to block any shipments because any potential harm was speculative, the DOE disclosed it already had shipped the plutonium.
+On the same day the judge denied Nevada’s request to block any shipments because any potential harm was speculative, the Department of Energy disclosed it already had shipped the plutonium.

 Nevada lawyers said last week in court documents that the “stealth” truck shipment increased residents’ radiation exposure to the equivalent of getting 100 to 200 chest X-rays annually for three years.